Home » Business Email Etiquette Articles » Business Email Inquiries: To Whom It May Concern?

 I’m not talking about the typical spam.
 There are TWIMC emails that are obviously spam.
 I’m referring to emails from what appears to be those just trying to reach out, and their saving grace is that they are missing some of the red flags that come with spam.

 Things like inconsistent formatting, punctuation, and capitalization.
-Then there are those links to weird URLs that I’m just supposed to trust.
-Been at this for over 26 years — I believe I know which emails to pay attention to.
+Then there are those links to weird URLs I’m supposed to trust.
+I’ve been at this for decades, and I believe I know which emails to pay attention to.
 TWIMC emails aren’t those.

-While I’m ranting, don’t forget the “Dear Sir” emails I get in my inbox on a pretty regular basis.
+While I’m ranting, don’t forget the “Dear Sir” emails I get in my inbox regularly.
 By taking this lazy approach, these senders are doing me a favor.
 They let me quickly determine the serious inquiries to spend my time on from those who are just mass mailing everyone.

 Time and Place for Automation

-I receive emails that are addressed directly to me that I know are automated.
-These emails from websites and folks I follow with their recent posts are expected.
+I receive emails addressed directly to me that I know are automated.
+These emails are expected from websites and folks I follow with their recent posts.
 That’s pretty basic and efficient automation.
-They are being sent by software to a list of names of verified recipients.
+They are sent by software to a list of verified recipients.

 Because the process is the same for spam, you want to do everything in your power not to appear in that crowd.
 THIMC is just one of the possible red flags.